-Fact: The flu vaccine is made with flu viruses that are either weakened or have been inactivated (killed), and only broken up parts of the inactive virus are included in the vaccine.
-Therefore, the flu vaccine cannot cause the flu.
+Fact: Flu vaccines are made with flu viruses that are either weakened, inactivated (killed), or recombinant (made without influenza viruses or eggs).
+Therefore, flu vaccines cannot cause flu.
 It typically takes 2 weeks for the flu vaccine to become effective and during those 2 weeks, it is still possible for an individual to get flu or another respiratory virus.

 Myth: Flu vaccination is not necessary each year.